seuros/meridian/README.md

-supply_uefi           |Enables feature that emulates UEFI 2.x support on EFI 1.x units sync_nvram            |Resets nvRAM settings, such as BlueTooth, on some boot types if required sync_trust            |Works around some `Boot Chain of Trust` problems on T2/TPM chipped units transient_boot        |Disables feature that highlights the last booted loader by default unicode_collation     |Provides fine tuned support for languages that use unicode text
+supply_uefi           |Enables feature that emulates UEFI 2.x support on EFI 1.x units sync_nvram            |Resets nvRAM settings, such as BlueTooth, on some boot types if required sync_trust            |Works around some `Boot Chain of Trust` problems on T2/TPM chipped units transient_boot        |Disables feature that selects the last booted loader by default unicode_collation     |Provides fine tuned support for languages that require unicode text

 ## Modified Functionality